samrawal/searchtwitterlikes/README.md

 Quick barebones app to search your or any public Twitter user's likes.

-Currently running on searchtwitterlikes.samrawal.repl.co/ (may take little bit of time to start up.)
+Currently running on [searchtwitterlikes.samrawal.repl.co/](searchtwitterlikes.samrawal.repl.co/) (on free tier - may take 30 seconds to start up)

-Uses my Twitter API key which could get rate-limited, so most straightforward thing to do would be to clone this repo or fork project on Replit and add your own API key.
+- The site uses my Twitter API key which could get rate-limited, so most straightforward thing to do would be to clone this repo or fork project on Replit and add your own API key.
 (Set your bearer token to env variable `TWITTER_BEARER_TOKEN`)

 ### Under the hood: